ausilianapoli/Pizza-Or-Not-Pizza/README.md

 5. Normalize features through tf-idf and l2 norma;
 6. Save .pkl file in order to speed up computation times for next steps;
 7. It needs to use pre-computed features for next steps inn order to make faster the computation;
-8. Create Classifier object and call its various methods.
+8. Create Classifier object and call its various methods;
+9. Inference on new image that is pre-processed by feature detector and descriptor.

 Technical Data
 ----------------